2018 LION Summit: Steps to success

-Register now — LION's conference in Chicago, Sept.
-29-Oct.
-1, will feature dozens of informative sessions with concrete tips for success in the local news biz.
-It's not too late to sign up to be a part of LION's largest-ever gathering!
+Register now — LION's conference in Chicago, Oct.
+11-13, will feature dozens of informative sessions with concrete tips for success in the local news biz.
+Be a part of LION's largest-ever gathering!

 LION Publishers is pleased to invite all who care about the future of local journalism to a conference devoted to the journalistic excellence and economic well-being of local independent online news sites.

-The annual LION Summit will return to Chicago on Sept.
-29-Oct.
-1, 2016, at the downtown campus of Columbia College Chicago.
-It will feature two full days packed with an array of speakers, panel discussions and networking opportunities devoted to revenue ideas and best practices, community engagement and sustainability.
-Plus, we'll open with an afternoon networking and informational session, and hold nightly receptions where we can all share what we've learned.
-Last year, more than 100 publishers and editors, academics, foundation representatives, industry experts and vendors attended our Chicago conference.
-In 2016, you won't want to miss the vigorous exchange of ideas.
+The annual LION Summit will return to Chicago on Oct.
+11-13, 2018, at the downtown campus of Columbia College Chicago.
+It will feature three days packed with an array of speakers, panel discussions and networking opportunities devoted to revenue ideas and best practices, community engagement and sustainability.
+We'll open with a Thursday "boot camp" of in-depth sessions with experts, an afternoon networking and informational session, and hold nightly receptions where we can all share what we've learned.
+Last year, more than 220 publishers and editors, academics, foundation representatives, industry experts and vendors attended our Chicago conference.
+In 2018, you won't want to miss the vigorous exchange of ideas.

-LION Publishers has nearly 135 members in 37 states and Washington, D.C., representing both for-profit and nonprofit business models — all independently owned and operated and devoted to local journalism.
+LION Publishers has more than 220 members in 47 states and Washington, D.C., representing both for-profit and nonprofit business models — all independently owned and operated and devoted to local journalism.